 - Identity Theft

-Cross jurisdictional criminals continue to be a threat to the Town of Greenwich and to address this threat the Detective Division continues to work with other agencies in the greater Fairfield and Westchester County areas in addition to Federal authorities.
+Cross-jurisdictional criminals continue to be a threat to the Town of Greenwich to address this threat, the Detective Division continues to work with other agencies in the greater Fairfield and Westchester County areas and Federal authorities.

 Crime Clearance Rates

 Greenwich’s crime clearance rates – a measure of crime cases closed typically because of arrests -- are well above the national average in key reporting categories under the FBI’s Uniform Crime Reporting Program.
 For the fiscal year of 2021-2022, the Town of Greenwich, like many other towns and cities in the area, saw an increase in auto thefts, catalytic convertor thefts, and mail thefts.

 The abundance of criminals from outside of Greenwich, coupled with the habit of leaving keys within an unlocked vehicle, continues to make auto theft investigations difficult to investigate.
 However, the Division maintained a clearance rate higher than the national average for auto thefts.
 The larceny category covers all types of theft, excluding theft of motor vehicles and theft from inside a vehicle.
 Many of the thefts occur via "cyberspace' and across national borders making any investigation difficult.

 Assault - Simple

 1 Manslaughter, 2 Includes Rape and Statutory Rape